Pr0gramWizard/news-hub/apps/browser_extension/README.md

 Somewhere on the page there should be a `Developer mode` toggle.
 If not already enabled, enable it.
 You should find a `Load unpacked` button then where you can select a path.
 Navigate to the `build` folder of the browser extension code folder.
+When the extension is rebuilt you still have to reload the extension on the "Manage extensions" page.

 ## Login and usage